Greensboro-Devs/greensboro-devs.github.io/README.md

-# website
+# Welcome
-The official website of the Greensboro Devs group.
+This is the repository for the official website of the Greensboro Devs group.

+## How to make a custom theme